 The Forgotten Prophecies That Kept Faith Alive

-Hidden in the New Testament are prophecies that were deeply personal, not given to crowds but whispered into lives.
-These forgotten prophetic words kept faith alive when nothing else could.
+Hidden in the New Testament are prophecies that were deeply personal, not given to crowds but spoken into individual lives.
+These words kept faith alive.

 The headline prophecies of the Bible are world-shaking.
 History-bending.
 Jesus' birth, His death, His resurrection.